← Back to projects

 Motivation

-Reference multi-object tracking codebases often bake a specific motion or extent model deep into the filter.
-That makes prototyping new representations (orientation-augmented GGIW, trajectory-level states, surrogate-modeled dynamics) slow and error-prone.
-BREW addresses this by treating the object model as a template parameter.
+Multi-object tracking codebases often bake a specific motion or extent model deep into the filter, reducing generality for new models.
+This makes prototyping new representations (GGIW, trajectory-level states, surrogate-modeled dynamics, etc.) slow and error-prone.
+BREW addresses this by treating the object model as a modular structure with its own corresponding filters.

 Technical Approach